 A third area of competition policy involves joint rate and route cancellations.
-Section 10705(a) of the 1980 Staggers Act provides carriers the freedom to unilaterally cancel joint rates when a participating carrier receives a division which does not cover at least 110 percent of the carrier's variable costs.
-In addition, cancellations can be pursued under a broader public interest standard that historically governed joint rate cancellations.
+Section 10705(a) of the 1980 Staggers Act provides carriers the freedom to unilaterally cancel o joint rates when a participating carrier receives a division which does not cover at least 110% of the carrier's variable costs.
+In addition, cancellations can be pursued under a broader public interest standard that historically governed joint rate mergers.
+Recently, Willig and Bernheim (1993) have alleged similar misapplication of horizontal merger procedures to vertical competition issues in the AT&T-McCaw combination.